DolevDror/kestrel/README.md

 ## Developing

-If you want to use this API, it's fairly simple.
+If for some reason you want to use Kestrel, it's fairly simple.
 Assuming you use a MongoDB database, you mainly just have to change the different endpoints so that they process and return the data you would like.

 ### Why the name kestrel?
 The previous 1678 API was named grosbeak, so I chose the name kestrel to continue the bird name scheme :)